 At dusk yesterday I walked with the Belgians to Lake Windermere to look for platypuses, but none revealed themselves in the dim light.
 The night was chilly and my new sleeping bag overestimated, so I kept getting cold, waking up and adding layers.
 The Belgians got cold as well and moved into the hut during the night.
 There’s an obvious lesson here: Tasmania, be warmer at night.
 The stars were amazing in the clear sky though.

 The weather remained good for my walk today: 16.75 km to Waterfall Valley.
 The trail offered nice views back to Barn Bluff and from the Forth Valley lookout, but it was absurdly rocky.
 I was glad to be wearing hiking boots!

-I wanted to get an early start the next morning, so I decided to stay in the hut.
+I want to get an early start tomorrow, so I decided to stay in the hut.
 I ended up sharing a room with two men who are either French or Belgian.
 To elaborate, there are two new pairs of men, one pair is French and the other is Belgian, both speak French, I had spoken to the French pair in the dark by the rainwater tank and confirmed they were French but now can’t remember which pair they were.
 I’m going to call my roommates ‘the French(Belgians?)’ and just look around awkwardly if the other pair has to be mentioned.
-I learned how to play backgammon from an Australian couple who had packed in a full size set *sympathetic stare while taking advantage of their effort*.
+I learned how to play backgammon from an Australian couple who had packed in a full sized set *sympathetic stare while taking advantage of their effort*.
 The woman is a grade one teacher.
 When I mentioned that preschool teacher was on a list I had seen of the top ten jobs least likely to be taken over by robots, she told me that her son is a robotics engineer.
 Score!

 The day dawned with gorgeous weather and I left early.
 Not grappling with a tent saves a lot of time.
 The trail was mostly open with beautiful views.